 8.3 RTF Staff Role

-The RTF manager appoints a staff lead to attend all subcommittee meetings.
-Other staff with technical expertise in the subcommittee topics may participate as well, however the lead staff supports the subcommittee with agenda development, presentation materials, minutes taking, key issues, conformance with RTF Guidelines and development of other technical data, analysis or report research as requested by the subcommittee.
+The RTF manager appoints a staff lead and a support personto attend all subcommittee meetings.
+Other staff or members with technical expertise in the subcommittee topics may participate as well, however the staff lead and support person are in charge of agenda development, presentation materials, minutes taking, key issues, conformance with RTF Guidelines and development of other technical data, analysis or report research as requested by the subcommittee.
 Staff may also contact subcommittee members in advance of meetings to encourage participation and to determine if the member or their organization can provide specific technical procedural or other support to the subcommittee’s decision making.

 8.4 Meeting Scheduling